SanderMertens/flecs/docs/Quickstart.md

 std::cout << "Component size: " << c->size << std::endl;
 ```

 Because components are stored as regular entities, they can in theory also be deleted.
 To prevent unexpected accidents however, by default components are registered with a tag that prevents them from being deleted.
 If this tag were to be removed, deleting a component would cause it to be removed from all entities.
-For more information on these policies, see [Relation cleanup properties](Relations.md#relation_cleanup_properties).
+For more information on these policies, see [Relationship cleanup properties](Relationships.md#relation_cleanup_properties).

 ## Tag
 A tag is a component that does not have any data.
 In Flecs tags can be either empty types (in C++) or regular entities (C & C++) that do not have the `EcsComponent` component (or have an `EcsComponent` component with size 0).
 Tags can be added & removed using the same APIs as adding & removing components, but because tags have no data, they cannot be assigned a value.
 Because tags (like components) are regular entities, they can be created & deleted at runtime.